How to Increase Your LinkedIn Followers (15 Tips and Tricks)

 Key Benefit: Builds engagement + brand awareness

 Running a LinkedIn giveaway contest is one of the fastest ways to grow your followers.
-You can ask people to follow your page or share your post to enter, which builds excitement and spreads your brand organically.
+You ask people to follow your page to enter, which builds excitement and spreads your brand to their networks.

 2. Optimize Your LinkedIn Profile for SEO